 What Is PMI and How Do I Remove It?

 If you’re planning to buy a home — or if you already have a mortgage — you may have heard the term PMI.
 Many buyers aren’t sure what PMI is, why they’re paying it, or how to get rid of it.
-This guide explains everything you need to know about Private Mortgage Insurance, including how it works, how much it costs, and the exact steps to remove it when eligible.
+This guide explains everything you need to know about Private Mortgage Insurance, including how it works, how much it costs, the exact steps to remove it when eligible, and a brand-new tax benefit that took effect in 2026.

 What Is PMI?